ucsf-wynton/wynton-website-hpc/docs/hpc/software/rocky-8-linux.md

 Here are some of the hurdles you may run into:

+* [Software Repositories] : Historically, many Wynton software modules were created to provide NEWER versions of software than those that were available in CentOS 7 Linux.
+As Rocky 8 is a newer software distribution, many of those modules created with CentOS 7 Linux in mind now provide OLDER versions of software than packages that are installed in Rocky 8.
+Before using ANY software modules, first check to see if the software is installed on the system.
+If the software is available without loading a module, use the installed version rather than the module.
-* [Software Repositories] : It is expected that some of the software tools available via environment modules (built-in, CBI, and Sali) may no longer work or Rocky 8.
+  It is expected that some of the software tools available via environment modules (built-in, CBI, and Sali) may no longer work or Rocky 8.
 The few that were specific to CentOS 7, will no longer be available.
 If you run across a module that does not work, please email us the details at [{{